 Business and domestic customers alike can benefit from comparing tariffs.
 There are lots of different suppliers to choose from.
 You are not confined to choosing one of the Big Six energy companies.

 At Love Energy Savings, we know how important it is to shop around.
 Switching suppliers is the easiest, quickest way to save a lump sum on your energy expenses.
-Our energy comparison generator allows consumers to see a range of options within minutes.
+Our energy comparison form below allows consumers to see a range of options within minutes.
 Simply put your details in, wait 60 seconds, and browse through the tariffs on offer.